Rephonic

 Stephen B. Dobranski

-Distinguished Professor of English at Georgia State University and editor of the journal Milton Studies
+Distinguished Professor of English at Georgia State University and the editor of Milton Studies

 Georgia State University